javierbrea/eslint-plugin-boundaries/docs/rules/element-types.md

 This rule provides a lot of information about the specific option producing an error, so the user can have enough context to solve it.

-* If the error is produced because all imports are disallowed by default, and no rule is specificly allowing it, then the message provides information about the file and the dependency types and captured values: `No rule allowing this dependency was found.
+* If the error is produced because all imports are disallowed by default, and no rule is specifically allowing it, then the message provides information about the file and the dependency types and captured values: `No rule allowing this dependency was found.
 File is of type 'components' with category 'molecules' and elementName 'molecule-c'.
 Dependency is of type 'modules' with domain 'domain-a' and elementName 'module-a'`.
 * If the error is produced by a specific option, then the message includes information about the option producing it: `Importing elements of type 'components' with category 'atoms' and elementName '*-a' is not allowed in elements of type 'helpers' with elementName 'helper-c'.
 Disallowed in rule 1`
+* If the rule contains an `importKind` property, then the message also includes information about the import kind: `Importing kind "value" from elements of type 'components' with category 'atoms' and elementName '*-a' as 'value' is not allowed in elements of type 'helpers' with elementName 'helper-c'.
+Disallowed in rule 1`

-You can also configure a custom error message for changing this default behaviour, or even custom error messages only for a specific rule option.
+You can also configure a custom error message for changing this default behavior, or even custom error messages only for a specific rule option.
 Read ["error messages"](../../README.md#error-messages) in the main docs for further info about how to configure messages.

 ## Further reading